 Xavier Dolan proves to have a strong grasp of the use of cinematic language.
 Indeed, he manages to use the camera to convey in visual form the wide range of emotions and feelings that run through the relationship between mother and son.
 His style of direction is very conscious.
 It focuses on the performance of the three main characters.
 With anticipation, he supervises even their smallest gestures, in an attempt to give the viewer a sense of authenticity and a close and steady connection with the emotions of each scene.
 As a matter of fact, he often opts to move the camera closer to the bodies, using close-ups that let the viewer perceive even the unspoken.

-All of the above combines with André Turpin‘s bright, colorful, saturated photography full of contrasts.
+All of the above combines with André Turpin‘s bright, colorful, and saturated cinematography full of contrasts.
 In the end, what results is a delicate tale of bewitching aesthetics that is very reminiscent of Terrence Malick‘s style and Wong Kar-wai‘s In the Mood for Love (2000).

 The aspect ratio

 Mommy is not the only movie to use a different aspect ratio from the standard one.
-Indeed, other directors experimented with different ratios, like Wes Anderson in The Grand Budapest Hotel (2014) and Sam Esmail in the TV show Homecoming (2018).
+Indeed, other directors experimented with different ratios, such as Wes Anderson in The Grand Budapest Hotel (2014) and Sam Esmail in the TV show Homecoming (2018).

-Dolan’s cinematography also stands out for its use of music.
-Mommy features a variety of songs – with tunes by Dido, Craig Armstrong, Oasis, Eiffel 65, Lana Del Rey, among others – which strongly support the key points of the story, mirroring the feelings of the characters and voicing their thoughts.
+Dolan’s filmography also stands out for its use of music.
+Mommy features a variety of songs – with tunes by Dido, Craig Armstrong, Oasis, Eiffel 65, and Lana Del Rey, among others – which strongly support the key points of the story, mirroring the characters’ feelings and voicing their thoughts.
 Above all, Mommy uses diegetic music, which thereby acts as a real narrative force and as a trigger for interaction and action between the characters.
 This is the case, for instance, of the scene built up around the song On ne change pas by Canadian singer Celine Dion.
 Or even when Steve sings Andrea Bocelli‘s Vivo per lei, dedicating the song to his mother.

 That’s not all, as Dolan stated that he wrote the entire screenplay after he heard the song Experience by Italian pianist and composer Ludovico Einaudi.
 Dolan also dedicated to this song a whole scene in the movie.